 Whether assignments take the form of problem sets or written work, taking account of assignment grades in determining in the final grade for a course requires caution on three fronts:

 Faculty sometimes give a slightly more generous grade to students who show marked improvement during the semester.
 If students are aware of that possibility, it helps maintain the motivation of students who did less well than they had hoped on the midterm.

 Harvard Kennedy School is a professional school, and as such has a responsibility for teaching professional standards as well as subjective matter.
 Penalties for late submissions of assignments, papers, and take home exams are entirely at the discretion of the instructor.
 They customarily take the form of a reduction in the grade for the late work.
 The syllabus should specify the size of the penalty.

 For further clarification on grading and evaluation please contact the Associate Academic Dean.

 The Office of the Registrar maintains a website for online grade entry.
-Instructors log onto the faculty and student portal (SPARKS) to enter grades directly.
-The instructions to enter grades are in SPARKS, and faculty can login with their HKS intranet username and password.
+Instructors log onto the faculty and student portal (my.harvard) to enter grades directly.
+The instructions to enter grades are in the my.harvard knowledge center, faculty can login with their Harvard PIN.
 Please refer to Key Dates and Academic Calendar for due dates.